 In Spaugh Dameron Tenny's past dealing with claims, we rarely have someone who is fully disabled for an extended period of time.
 It is much more common for someone to be partially disabled.

 For example, someone who has cancer may be fully disabled as they are going through treatment.
 Once the treatment is complete, they may be able to work again at a part-time level.
 This disability insurance rider casts a broader safety net by making it possible for someone who has experienced an injury or illness to gradually return to work and still be paid partial benefits.

 Your disability contract includes language that specifies how to qualify for partial or residual disability benefits.
 Typically, these include a loss of time, loss of income, and/or loss of duties.
 Be aware of your contract requirements.

 The future increase option is imperative for young physicians as it protects your future income you have not yet earned.
-Without this rider, should you want to increase your coverage, you will have to undergo a new health evaluation and have a new policy underwritten based on your current health.
+If you want to increase your coverage and don't have this rider, you will need to undergo a new health evaluation and have a new policy underwritten based on your current health.

 There can be several insurability options from which to select.
 Know the pros and cons of each before making that choice.
 Some future increase options come with an additional premium, while others are free.
 Choose which is best based on your specific needs.

 Suppose you are a urologist who suffered a significant injury in a car accident.
 You are now in recovery and are ready to start doing what you love.